recursivelabsai/Self-Tracing/Self-Tracing-Paper.md

 [Table 1: Attribution accuracy comparison across methods and model sizes]

-As shown in Table 1, MRCT consistently outperforms baseline attribution methods across all model sizes, with the largest improvements observed in complex reasoning tasks.
-On average, MRCT achieves 43% higher attribution accuracy than the next best method (Anthropic's Circuit Tracing).
+As shown in Table 1, RCT consistently outperforms baseline attribution methods across all model sizes, with the largest improvements observed in complex reasoning tasks.
+On average, RCT achieves 43% higher attribution accuracy than the next best method (Anthropic's Circuit Tracing).

 The improvement is particularly pronounced for recursive depth $d > 1$, indicating that the recursive nature of our attribution formalism captures important interactions that are missed by single-pass methods.

 ### 5.3 Circuit Discovery

-Next, we evaluated MRCT's ability to discover interpretable circuits within models.
+Next, we evaluated RCT's ability to discover interpretable circuits within models.
 We focused on identifying circuits that implement specific computational functions, such as logical operations, factual recall, and mathematical reasoning.

-[Figure 2: Example circuits discovered by MRCT for different computational functions]
+[Figure 2: Example circuits discovered by RCT for different computational functions]

-Figure 2 shows examples of circuits discovered by MRCT for different computational functions.
+Figure 2 shows examples of circuits discovered by RCT for different computational functions.
 These circuits reveal clear patterns in how models implement specific operations:

 - **Logical inference circuits** typically span early and late layers, with strong connections between premise tokens and conclusion tokens.
 - **Factual recall circuits** show concentrated activity in middle layers, with connections to specific token embeddings.
 - **Mathematical reasoning circuits** exhibit iterative structures with feedback loops between intermediate computation steps.

-Notably, MRCT discovered several previously unidentified circuit motifs, including:
+Notably, RCT discovered several previously unidentified circuit motifs, including:

 1. **Verification loops**: Circuits that check output consistency against input constraints
 2. **Uncertainty propagation**: Circuits that track and propagate uncertainty across reasoning steps